Starting Your Weed Growing From Seeds

 In this chapter you will learn all the reasons why fresh, clean air is imperative in all types of gardens.
 When growing indoors having the proper ventilation could mean the difference between success and failure.
 When we inhale our bodies use the oxygen in the air and when we exhale we release carbon dioxide.
 Plants, on the other hand, breathe in carbon dioxide (CO2) and release oxygen as a byproduct.
 Weed plants can utilize much more carbon dioxide than what naturally exists in the atmosphere.
 Here you will learn different methods of increasing the CO2 levels in your garden.
 Air movement is also critical to a healthy harvest indoors.
 Circulation of the air in a grow space also helps prevent many common crop problems and pest infestations.
 There are dozens of types of fans and air movers on the market for every application imaginable.
 The proper ventilation also helps regulate grow room temperature and humidity which is essential if you want healthy marijuana plants.
 When you are trying to learn how to grow weed indoors you must thoroughly plan out how you will ventilate your space.
 You also need to educate yourself on products such as ozone generators and carbon filters to reduce or eliminate unwanted odors in and around your grow room.

 - Outside, Mother Nature pretty much takes care of ventilating your garden.
 However, when growing indoors you must do everything possible to maintain air quality and temperature.

 - Heat buildup is a very common problem with indoor gardens.
 Buying the right fans and ventilation equipment in the beginning will save you a headache later on.

-So if you are truly serious about growing some really good weed this marijuana guide will literally give you every detail from the professionals that you need to know about growing high quality marijuana fast with big yields.
+So if you are truly serious about growing some really good weed Ryan’s Marijuana Guide will literally give you every detail from the professionals that you need to know about growing high quality marijuana fast with big yields.